Which One Serves You Best?

 - Wood is more vulnerable to termites.

-- Higher chance to catch on fire.
+- Higher chance of catching on fire.

 Metal Studs vs. Wood Studs – Which One is Right for You?

-Let’s get down to the nitty gritty of determining whether you should go with a metal or a wood building.
+Let’s get down to the nitty-gritty of determining whether you should go with a metal or a wood building.
 Often, the spotlight ends up on the studs of the building.
 Many people wonder if one is superior to the other for load-bearing capabilities, withstanding brunt natural forces, and overall functionality.

 Here is the low down!

 - Stand strong against natural disasters, such as high winds or blasts.